pjjjv/polymer-material-design/scripts/md/slides.md

 title: Introduction
 content_class: flexbox vcenter

 <h3 style="line-height: 1.25;">To develop a single underlying system that allows for a unified experience across platforms and device sizes.
-Mobile precepts are fundamental, but touch, voice, mouse, and keyboard are all ﬁrst-class input methods.</h3>
+Mobile precepts are fundamental, but touch, voice, mouse, and keyboard are all first-class input methods.</h3>

 <img class="topmargin" src="images/polymer/md/intro2.png" style="width:100%">